The Mines of Custalcon

 The Mines of Custalcon is a supplement for fantasy role-playing games published by Judges Guild in 1979.

 Contents

-The Mines of Custalcon is a campaign setting describing a wilderness area, with encounter tables, village descriptions, and a dungeon miniscenario.
+The Mines of Custalcon is a campaign setting supplement focusing on a wilderness area, which supplies appropriate encounter tables, descriptions of villages, and a short dungeon adventure.

 Publication history

 The Mines of Custalcon was written by Bryan Hinnen, and was published by Judges Guild in 1979 as a 48-page book.

 As part of Judges Guild's increased production, they began a new series of City State-related supplements.
 The Mines of Custalcon (1979) kicked off their "Wilderness Series" which mapped the areas around the City State using Judge Guild's Campaign Hexagon System.